awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-performance-insights-rds.md

 **Document Steps**
 + aws:executeAwsApi \- Gathers the DB instance identifier from the DB instance resource identifier\.
 + aws:assertAwsResourceProperty \- Confirms the DB instance status is `available`\.
-+ aws:executeAwsApi \- Gathers the ARN of the AWS KMS CMK specified in the `PerformanceInsightsKMSKeyId` parameter\.
++ aws:executeAwsApi \- Gathers the ARN of the AWS KMS customer managed key specified in the `PerformanceInsightsKMSKeyId` parameter\.
 + aws:branch \- Checks whether a value is already assigned to the `PerformanceInsightsKMSKeyId` property of the DB instance\.
 + aws:executeAwsApi \- Enables Performance Insights on the DB instance you specify in the `DbiResourceId` parameter\.
 + aws:assertAwsResourceProperty \- Confirms the value specified for the `PerformanceInsightsKMSKeyId` parameter was used to enable encryption for Performance Insights on the DB instance\.